 For youngsters, “The Hive” play zone boasts multiple water play features including a water bucket dump, twisting body slides, and swirling body bowl slide.
 “Boomer’s Bay” features small versions of the big kid rides including a mini-tornado, squirt-sized wall ride, and two twisting slides.

 “There are a ton of awesome thrill rides!” says Dave Andrews, general manager of Soaky Mountain Waterpark.
-“It’s not even open yet and it’s already my favorite park I’ve ever worked at (and I’ve worked at four different award-winning parks).
+“It’s my favorite park I’ve ever worked at (and I’ve worked at four different award-winning parks).
 This place is such a blast to be around.
 It looks amazing and is so much fun with a lot of newer features including our one-of-a-kind water coaster.
 Our slides are amazing!”

 Soaky Mountain Waterpark is located next to its sister property, Wilderness at the Smokies, the largest waterpark resort in the Smokies.
 Unlike its sibling, however, the new Soaky Mountain Waterpark will be open to the public.
 Tickets are available for purchase online as well as on site.
 (It’s not exclusive to guests of the Wilderness at the Smokies resort, but they will enjoy ‘best price’ daily admission.)
 “Season passes are the best way to enjoy any waterpark,” says Andrews.
 “It’s such a great value and sets you up for a really fun summer.”